 The wages of the debtor are €3200 per month.
 The debtor has no dependents.
 The protected portion is €672,30 per month.
 4 times the protected portion is €2689,20.
 The amount to be withheld equals 1/3 x 2689,20 = 896,40 plus 4/5 x (3200 - 2989,20) = 408,64.
 The total amount to be withheld adds up to 896,40 + 408,64 = 1305,04 euro.

 Please note that the maximum attached portion is never higher that 50 per cent of the net salary.

 Calculator for calculation of the amount to be withheld from wages paid at regular intervals (only available in Finnish and Swedish)

 Illness, unemployment or a comparable reason may be taken into account in the garnishment in given cases.

 If a debtor has been unemployed for at least a year prior to the garnishment of wages, he or she has the right to a deferral of garnishment of at most six months from the beginning of the employment relationship.
-A deferral requires that the debtor's income is at least twice the amount of the protected portion (income limit garnishment).
+A deferral requires that the debtor's income is no more than twice the amount of the protected portion (income limit garnishment).

 If the above conditions are not fulfilled, the debtor may be granted a discretionary deferral for a maximum of four months from the beginning of the employment relationship.